From New Haven Moving Equipment

 For short journeys, transporting tropical fish should be fairly straightforward.
 Buy some plastic bags from your pet store or aquarium and fill them with tank water, leaving a space at the top.
 Secure with two rubber bands and transport the fish in polystyrene containers.
 For longer journeys you may need to use an air pump to keep the temperature stable.

 Bonus: Moving Hacks/Tips To Make Packing Easier

 Congratulations!
 You, your family and your pets are almost ready for the big day.

-Here are some final moving tips to help the day go as smoothly as possible.
+Here are some final moving hacks and tips to help the day go as smoothly as possible.